Water Restoring — Water Damage Restoration

 • EPA-registered antimicrobials — Applied to affected surfaces to prevent microbial growth during drying and neutralize any organisms in contaminated water situations.

-Get this equipment dispatched to your Lakota property — call now.
+Get this equipment dispatched to your Lakota property.
+Call us now.

 We bill your insurance carrier directly and provide complete moisture logs, thermal imaging document